 I know it’s not cutting edge and you could use Screaming Frog for it all if you need but in my opinion the combination with SEOTools for Excel made the process much more immediate, visual and ultimately successful.

-So this is maybe four months later than I had promised myself I would post it; but an SEO campaign I have been working on for the last two years won the ‘Best SEO Campaign’ at the 2011 UK Search awards!
+So this is maybe four months later than I had promised myself I would post it; but an SEO campaign I have been working on for the last two years won the “Best SEO Campaign” at the 2011 You will run away online casino from leo weekly horoscope and Aquarius men.
+UK Search awards!

-I hate to blow my own trumpet but recognition from peers is something really special.
-So so proud of the team at Verve Search with whome I continue to work and love.
+I hate to Slot Machines blow my own trumpet but recognition from peers is something really special.
+So so proud of the team at Verve Search with whome I online slots continue to work and casino online love.
 The awards came of the back of a full service search campaign which included:

 - Site audit and technical SEO overhaul